 As I watched what was happening in my homeland I became aware of the terrible toll long-distance sled dog racing takes on the animals involved.
-The shorter races out on the river used to be great fun but then the longer races came into vogue with large purses and government and corporate funding and suddenly it was all about money and fame.
+The shorter races out on the river used to be great fun but then the longer races came into vogue with large purses and government and corporate funding.
+Suddenly it was all about money, greed, and ego.
+And dogs were dying.

-Every year I cringe when I see the dog boxes roll into town on the backs of pickup trucks and all the hoopla starts over the annual Yukon Quest’s sled dog race from Whitehorse to Fairbanks.
-These days it's almost considered 'un-Yukon' not to support the Quest despite the fact that most years at least one dog dies.
+Every year I cringe when I see the dog boxes roll into town on the backs of pickup trucks and all the hoopla starts over the annual Yukon Quest’s sled dog race between Whitehorse and Fairbanks.
+Everybody's on the gravy train and it's almost considered 'un-Yukon' not to support the Quest despite the fact that every year at least one dog dies.
 And they don't die pretty.
 They die in agony.
 Sadly yet another dog died in the 2017 Yukon Quest.
 His name was Firefly.
-The necropsy report showed that he had an enlarged heart and had ingested multiple “booties” (footwear worn by the dogs).
+The necropsy report showed he had an enlarged heart and had ingested multiple “booties” (footwear worn by the dogs).
 The same musher ran another dog to death in 2007 when it strangled and choked to death on its own vomit.

-I recently commented on a Yukon News article titled “Dog Dies on Yukon Quest Trail”.
-Using the handle ‘Life-long Yukoner’ I said the dogs were not ‘athletes’ but unwilling participants who have been known to drop in their traces from heat stroke.
+I once commented on a Yukon News article titled “Dog Dies on Yukon Quest Trail” using the handle ‘Life-long Yukoner’ and said that the dogs were not ‘athletes’ but unwilling participants who have been known to drop in their traces from heatstroke.
 I also mentioned I’d seen them cross the finish line with blood down their chest from sucking in sub-zero air for miles on end.
 A heated debate followed.
 In the Yukon anything to do with dogs tends to be a hot topic.